 ● Perception of corruption: Self-reported perception of corruption and/or level of trust in respondent’s country’s government

-The strengths of this analysis lie in the very large, multi-year and multi-country dataset of scientifically collected data allows for robust comparison of nuanced trends over time both within and between countries.
+The strengths of this analysis exist in the multiyear and multicountry datasets of scientifically collected data and allow for robust comparison of nuanced trends over time both within and between countries.
 The use of advanced statistical methods allows us to estimate what trends are most likely to be meaningful and which are more likely to simply be noise.

-The limitations of the analysis are largely in the fact that the social survey data is all self-report.
-This means that our findings are subject to sources of error injected by respondents stretching the truth and the variable interpretation on the part of respondents of the wording of each question.
+The limitations of the analysis lay largely in the fact that the social survey data is all self-reporting.
+This means that our findings are subject to sources of error injected by respondents stretching the truth and the respondents’ variable interpretation of the wording of each question.

 Findings